niuiic/format.nvim/README.md

 1. Copy buffer content into a temp file.
 2. Apply commands to this file.
-3. Read file and write back to the buffer.
+3. Read the file and write back to the buffer.
 4. Remove the file.

 > Why create a temp file?
 >
 > This plugin is designed to apply various commands to the buffer.
-Some commands, like `cargo fix`, cannot work if file not exists.
+Some commands, like `cargo fix`, cannot work if file does not exist.

 ## Config